Introduction

 Camera (gPhoto2)

-This setting allows you to pick the camera to use for capturing within the photo booth application when gPhoto2
+This setting allows you to pick the camera to use for capturing within the photo booth application when gPhoto2 is selected for live view or capture method.

 Description:

-library.
+The “gPhoto2 Camera” setting provides a list of available cameras recognized by the gPhoto2 library.
 You can select the desired camera to use for capturing live view and still frames.

 Use Special Handling for Camera

-as the capture or live view method.
+This setting determines the kind of special handling used for the camera when using gPhoto2 as the capture or live view method.
 This mostly relates to special vendor-specific operations, such as re-activating live-view for Nikon cameras.

 Available Options: